emdezla/RoadSegmentation/Final/README.md

 The following external libraries must be installed to run the project:

-- Keras (running on top of TensorFlow): deep learning library used for designing our neural networks
+- Keras (running on top of TensorFlow version 1.14 and above): deep learning library used for designing our neural networks
 - OpenCV: Computer vision library used for image feature extraction